ByJohn/html-classlist/README.md

 //Create an instance with some initial classes
 $classes = new HTML_Classlist('my-class');

-//Multiple class names can be provided as a space-separated string or an array
+//Multiple class names can be provided as a space-separated string or an array of strings
 $classes = new HTML_Classlist('box left'); //String
 $classes = new HTML_Classlist(array('box', 'left')); //Array
 ```